punkish/punkish/entries/M/ME/MEA/Measuring-Information-Accessibility/index.md

 ---
 title      : Measuring Information Accessibility
-description:
+description: A proposal
 modified   : 2010-09-22 00:48:22
 created    : 2010-09-22 00:48:22
 viewcount  : 0
 id         : 715
 gmap       :
-type       : presentation
-layout     : presentation
+where      :
+wwhen      : September 2010
 tags       :
     - presentation
 stars      :
----

-## Measuring Information Accessibility

-A proposal

-???

-Can we recognize free when we see it?
+notes      : Can we recognize free when we see it?
 Can we measure accessibility?
 Can we rate one source of information as being more or less accessible than another?
 ---

 ## Why